andreasped/andreasped/README.md

 ### Welcome to my profile!

-My name is **Andreas Pedersen**, and I study Computer Science at University of Stavanger.\
+My name is **Andreas Pedersen**, and I study Computer Science at the University of Stavanger.\
 Being **creative** and **innovative** with the skills I hold is a big passion of mine.

 ### Education